Before Hurricane Season

 Storm-Related Debris

-Martin County's Public Works Department is in charge of disaster debris removal in adherence to guidelines governed by FEMA.
-Debris collection guidance and recovery process updates will be provided as soon as they are available following a storm.
+Martin County Public Works is responsible for managing disaster debris removal in accordance with FEMA guidelines.
+Debris collection schedules and recovery updates will be shared as soon as they become available following a storm event.

-6. Construction debris such as building materials, carpeting, furniture and mattresses.
+2. Construction debris: building materials, carpeting, mattresses, and furniture

-Place debris away from trees, poles or structures including fire hydrants and meters.
+Place debris away from trees, poles or structures, including fire hydrants and meters.
 Remove all water-damaged materials from your home and place curbside for pickup.
 Debris and trash bags should not block the roadway.
-FEMA Debris Removal Guidelines (PDF)